 What if you could see your organization through the eyes of the attacker?
-The good news is that there are tools that can simulate cyberattacks and help you win this battle.
-Simulation is truly a game changer.
+The good news is that there are tools for simulating cyber attacks and help you win this battle.
+Simulation is truly a game changer here.
 It runs exhaustive scenarios, which are safely activated simultaneously and continuously within the production environment, exposing attack vectors and compromised assets.

-However, it’s worth noting that, while many CISOs still consider zero-day threats one of their chief concerns.
-Yet they are actually being employed much less frequently and most cyberattacks are surprisingly unsophisticated – so simple, in fact, that the National Security Agency (NSA) reports 93% of them could be prevented just by incorporating some basic best practices.
+However, it’s worth noting that, while many CISOs still consider zero day threats one of their chief concerns, they are actually being employed much less frequently and most cyber attacks are surprisingly unsophisticated – so simple, in fact, that the National Security Agency (NSA) reports 93% of them could be prevented just by incorporating some basic best practices.

 It turns out the hackers no longer need to put in the time-consuming effort necessary to construct elaborate new attacks, because they know they can sneak through companies’ defenses just by taking advantage of poor IT hygiene.

 A penetration test detects and exploits vulnerabilities throughout your network and infrastructure.
-During a pentest, specialists use real-world attack techniques to achieve a predefined objective on the target environment.
-Although the technique has been widely used for several decades, there are other market solutions that organizations can use to test their security.
+During a pentest, specialists utilize real-world attack techniques to achieve a predefined objective on the target environment.
+Although the technique has been widely used for several decades, there are other ways on the market that organizations can test their security.

 Pentesting can overlap with red team exercises and this may be a bit confusing to some people.
 It turns out that penetration testers and red teams are the same people, using different methods and techniques for different assessments.
 They are like judo and karate, or sumo and krav maga – one is not necessarily better than the other and organizations see value in both.
 When combined, they can present a company with a good, point in time, risk evaluation.

 BAS automates the testing process and performs it continuously.
-While these tools may not have the samecreativity and ingenuity as human white hats, they can test all the time across a broad spectrum of attacks.
+While these tools may not have the same creativity and ingenuity as human white hats, they can test all the time across a broad spectrum of different kinds of attacks.

-Many red and blue teams (the company’s own IT personnel who defend their organizations around the clock) have worked very much in silos.
-In some cases, these teams can get out of sync.
-A purple team should enhance red and blue teams’ existing capabilities and allow them to exchange ideas, observations and insights more productively.
+Many red and blue teams (the company’s own IT personnel who defend their organization’s around the clock) have worked very much in silos.
+In some cases, some can get out of sync with each other.
+A purple team should enhance red and blue teams’ existing capabilities and allows them to exchange ideas, observations and insights more productively.

 All three forces share the ultimate purpose of improving the organization’s defenses.
-Red does this through “ethical attack,” blue through defense, and purple by ensuring that the previous two are cooperating.
+Red does this through “ethical attack”, blue through defense, and purple by ensuring that the previous two are cooperating.
 Great!
 So what’s the evolution of purple teams?

 With an automated purple team running continuously, organizations will finally be able to follow prioritized remediation guidelines and know as soon as an issue has been resolved.
 The move to automation empowers organizations with the ability to gain a worm’s eye view into new back doors and blind spots as soon as they appear and move to remediate them immediately without delay.

 XM Cyber’s HaXM is the first fully automated Advanced Persistent Threat (APT) simulation and remediation platform to continuously expose attack vectors, from breach point to any organizational critical asset.
 This continuous loop of automated red teaming is completed by ongoing and prioritized actionable remediation of security gaps.

-In effect, a quality BAS solution operates as an automated purple team that fluidly combines red team and blue team processes to ensure that organizations are always one step ahead of the hacker.
+In effect, the solution operates as an automated purple team that fluidly combines red team and blue team processes to ensure that organizations are always one step ahead of the hacker.
 Addressing real user behavior, poor IT hygiene and security exploits, HaXM continuously leverages advanced offensive methods to expose the most critical blind spots.